seanblonien/deep-enum-core/README.md

 Obviously this is less-than-ideal than the standard enum interface where values are implicitly defined, but because we are defining a static object literal, we *must* specify the property values of each enum value, making it much more verbose.
 We know the whole point of an enum is that the values should not matter, they just need to be internally unique.
 But, we need to assign the properties to something just because we need to create a valid object literal.

 With standard enums, the object was flat, so you could always access every enum property simply using the dot or property accessor operator.
-And deep enums are no different, we can still simply do `Animal.Bird.Parrot` and get an enum value.
+And deep-enums are no different, we can still simply do `Animal.Bird.Parrot` and get an enum value.

 Now that we have an object, how do we actually use it to enforce type-safety?

-All we need to do is derive a few TypeScript helper interfaces and some helper functions and we can realize the full power of deep enums.
+All we need to do is derive a few TypeScript helper interfaces and some helper functions and we can realize the full power of deep-enums.

 ### Deriving Type-Safe Interfaces